The Creep Factor

 “To put that all together, and also read about how much you enjoy sex without condoms physically-speaking, everything just points to what a wonderful, sexy, and confident woman you are.
 Honestly, I was just like “WOW, this girl is just so damn sexy..”, and I don’t mean it in a perverted way at all.”

 I don’t need a stranger to tell me I’m sexy.
 I don’t need a stranger to make conversation with me just to get closer to me with the intention of getting in my pants.
 I don’t WANT those things!
-I’m so sick of a world where we pretend that men are doing women a service by getting all up in their grill and singing songs of how fuckable they are.
+I’m so sick of a world where we pretend we’re doing anyone a service by getting all up in their grill and singing songs of how fuckable they are.
 It’s not a compliment – it’s an affront.
+Leave.

 Back to Ella’s letter from her “fan,” I also get this manipulative element from his message.
 Did you catch it?
 That sort of “I-have-low-self-esteem” thing, saying something like, “I don’t expect you to write back.”
 It’s like he’s trying to downplay the entitlement in his message.
 Trying to guilt-trip her into a response?
 As if the goal is for Ella to write back and say, “Of course I was going to write back since you sent me such a lovely letter!
 We’re soul mates after all, because you realize how wonderful I am!”